QuantumCoded/nixos/README.md

 <h1 align="center">QuantumCoded's NixOS Configs Repository</h1>

+> [!IMPORTANT]
+> This repository depends on locally hosted tooling to deploy correctly; things
+> may need to be adjusted.
+Additionally, there may be broken or incorrect links
+> on GitHub due to the mirroring process.

 Welcome, and thank you for checking out my NixOS configs, hope you find something you like!